modirniya/qam2-scheduling-app/README.txt

 Directions to run the program:
 1. Open the project in IntelliJ IDEA.
-2. Ensure that JavaFX library is added to the project structure.
-3. Make sure MySQL Connector/J is set up correctly.
+2. This project uses Maven that manages dependencies automatically, ensure that you have it installed.
-4. Run the 'Main' class located in the 'edu.wgu.qam2schedulingapp' package.
+3. Run the 'Main' class located in the 'edu.wgu.qam2schedulingapp' package.

 Description of the additional report (part A3f):
 The additional report that was implemented provides a count of the total number